Even from his hospital rooms, Trump tries to convince public he’s in charge

 For now, at least, the person in charge of doing so is the patient.

 “It’s been a very interesting journey,” Trump said in a video message released Sunday night.
 “I learned a lot about covid.
 I learned it by really going to school.
 This is the real school.
-This isn’t the ‘let’s read the book’ school, and I get it and I understand it.
+This isn’t the ‘let’s read the book’ school, and I get it, and I understand it.
 And it’s a very interesting thing, and I’m going to be letting you know about it.”